Ceiling Stain After a Leak – What to Do

 1. Identify the source – is it a bathroom above, roof, or pipe?

-2. Stop the leak before repairing the ceiling.
+2. Stop the leak before restoring the ceiling.
 Painting over damp will fail.

 3. Let the area dry – this can take days or weeks depending on the damage.